silverwind/dnsz/README.md

 > Generic DNS zone file parser and stringifier

 This module supports encoding arbitrary record types.
+It makes no effort to parse a record's content so is compatible with all current and future record types.

 The zone file output will be sorted by record type with a comment above each type section.
-Note that currently many features of zone files are unsupported.
+Note that currently many features of zone files are unsupported (See the [TODOs]("./index.js")).

 ## Installation